digitallyinduced/ihp/Guide/package-management.markdown

 After that try to run `nix-shell` again.
 This will most likely work now.

 When the run of `nix-shell` succeeds, you also need to run `make -B .envrc` to rebuild the `.envrc` file.
-Otherwise the new package might not be visible to all tools:
+Otherwise, the new package might not be visible to all tools:

 ```bash
 make -B .envrc